Spravato (esketamine) is a brand-name prescription medication. The Food and Drug Administration (FDA) has approved* it in adults for:

 Typical dosages

-The following information describes Spravato nasal spray dosages that are commonly used or recommended.
+The following information describes Spravato nasal spray dosages that are commonly taken or recommended.
 However, be sure to take the dosage that your doctor prescribes for you.
 Your doctor will determine the best dosing frequency to fit your needs.

 Dosage for treatment-resistant depression (TRD)